-Sexual Harassment
+Sexual Harassment of District Staff

 All employees and volunteers will be provided a work environment free from sexual harassment.
 Sexual harassment is a form of misconduct which undermines the integrity of the employment relationship.
 Such conduct, whether committed by supervisory or nonsupervisory personnel, is specifically prohibited.